LS-Lab/KeYmaeraX-release/README.md

   keymaerax-webui/src/main/scala/edu/cmu/cs/ls/keymaerax/hydra/Boot.scala

+Note that using the launcher/Main class won't work in IntelliJ.

 Errors related to JLinkNative Library are caused by Java 1.8 in combination with Mathematica 9.
 Either run using Java 1.7, or update to Mathematica 10.